-Can I Hire an Immigration Lawyer Who Is Not in My State Bar?
+Can I Hire an Immigration Lawyer Who Is Not a Member of My State Bar?

 Federal Agency Law Can Be Practiced Anywhere

-Immigration law is federal, and is administered through a federal agency (the Department of Homeland Security or DHS).
-Once a lawyer has been licensed by the bar association of one or more states, and learned the basics of immigration law, the lawyer can set up practice wherever he or she chooses—in any U.S. state, or even in another country.
+U.S. immigration law is federal, and is administered through a federal agency (the Department of Homeland Security or DHS).
+Once a lawyer has been licensed by the bar association of one or more states, and learned the basics of immigration law, the lawyer can set up practice wherever they choose—in any U.S. state, or even in another country.

 Choose an Attorney With Experience in Federal Circuit Relevant to Your Case

-Some differences in interpretation of U.S. immigration law exist between the various federal circuits.
-(The U.S. federal courts are divided into 13 "circuits," based on region; and many immigration matters can be appealed to those courts.)
-The immigration authorities must follow their local circuit court's interpretations.
+There are some good reasons to narrow down your search for an immigration attorney on a geographic basis.
+For one thing, it's nice to be able to visit the attorney's office, if you yourself are in the United States.
+More importantly if you're in the U.S., differences in interpretation of U.S. immigration law exist between the various federal court circuits.
+(The U.S. federal courts are divided into 13 "circuits," based on region; and many immigration matters can be appealed only to those courts.)
+U.S. immigration authorities must follow their local circuit court's interpretations.

 This can affect both everyday administrative matters as well as issues that come up in deportation or removal proceedings.
 Therefore, it can be helpful to hire a lawyer who has been practicing for some years in the area where your immigration case will be decided upon.